georgemaia/jekyll/README.md

 ## Enviroment

 First create your new repository named *username*.github.io, where *username *is your username on GitHub.
+Second install Ruby on system.

+### Linux

 Check if ruby in running with